-The intent of the informal level is to resolve student grievances in the most accurate, equitable, and timely manner.
-If a student feels that his/her rights have been violated, the student should submit a brief written statement outlining the concern to the Dean of Students and indicating they want to file an official grievance.
-This can be done in one of three ways: 1) submitting an online General Grievance Report Form (easily found on the HCC website, Current Students tab or using the search tool), 2) via email from the student's HCC email account to studentaffairs@hagerstowncc.edu, or 3) in person at the Dean of Students Office in STC-142.
-If the student's grievance pertains to the Dean of Students or VPAASS, the college president will appoint a designee to oversee the procedure.
-Upon receipt of the written statement, the Dean's Office will contact the student to set up an appointment for review.
-The student will meet with the Dean or a designee to discuss the grievance.
-The Dean of Students or a designee will conduct an investigation of the alleged
+The intent of the informal level is to determine if a complaint is appropriately addressed through the General Grievance Policy and Procedure and, if so, to resolve student grievances in the most accurate, equitable, and timely manner.
+If a student feels that they have a concern that qualifies under the General Grievance Policy and Procedure, the student should submit a written statement outlining the concern to the Dean of Students.
+The student must indicate the cause for the Grievance, provide evidence, and specify the outcome they are requesting.
+Submissions can happen in one of three ways: 1) complete the online General Grievance Report Form (easily found on the HCC website, Current Students tab or using the search tool), 2) send an email from the student's HCC email account to studentaffairs@ hagerstowncc.edu. or 3) provide a written submission to the Dean of Students Office in Room 142 in the Student Center.
+If the student's grievance pertains to the Dean of Students or VPAASS, the College President will appoint a designee to oversee the procedure.
+Upon receipt of the written statement, the Dean's Office will review for applicability and contact the student accordingly.
+For reports that meet Grievance criteria, the student may meet with the Dean or a designee to discuss the grievance and, if appropriate, an investigation of the alleged concern will begin.
+At the conclu-sion of the investigation, the Dean of Students will determine the most appropriate pathway for informal resolution.
+If informal resolution is reached, all procedures will cease.
+If there is no resolution, the student will receive a follow-up letter from the Dean of Students or a designee outlining optional steps for formal level of review.
+If a student wishes to have another person present at any step of the informal procedure, they may request the presence of a nonlegal advisor.